Alxandr/master-thesis/src/chapter-1/background.md

 in question might be entirely automated.
 In the case of a multiple choice exam for instance, students could sign in from home during the right time window, answer the questions, and the computer could immediately let them know what grade they achieved.
+There would be no need to pay for invigilators, examiner or locale.
 BYOD exams are somewhere in the middle of the two.

-In a BYOD exam the university needs to provide a place to house the exam, and invigilators.
+In a BYOD exam, the university needs to provide a place to house the exam, and invigilators.
 This is the same cost as with traditional pen and paper exams though.
 However, with pen and paper exams, students don't typically need access to a power outlet.
-Another factor in the cost of a BYOD exam is that sometimes things go wrong, and there is a problem with a students hardware and it's compatibility with the software required to run the exam.
-In such cases the university is likely expected to provide a small number of computers or thin clients to enable these students to also take the exam.
+Another factor in the cost of a BYOD exam is that sometimes things go wrong, and there is a problem with a students' hardware and its compatibility with the software required to run the exam.
+In such cases, the university is likely expected to provide a small number of computers or thin clients to enable these students to also take the exam.
 However, this is still much cheaper than having to provide a separate computer for each student.